Skip To Main Content

 A wonderful day was spent on the links at McMenamins Edgefield in Troutdale with friends, followed by dinner, as we celebrated the birthday and recent retirement of Dan McMurtry on May 25, 2025.
 Pictured left to right: Jim (friend of the McMurtrys), Jeff Honeyman ’73, John Sanford ’73, Chris McMurtry '75, Dan McMurtry ’73,and John Poss ’77.

-Mikaelah Johnson-Briggs ’16
+Mikaelah Johnson-Griggs ’16

 Mikaelah matched into the ophthalmology residency program at Stanford–Byer’s Eye Institute.
 She will graduate from the University of Michigan Medical School in May 2025.